-- 79. For Joint Venturers these Fees are apportioned as prescribed in clause 32.2 of the Constitution, per Interest. - 80.
-The First Joint Venturer is solely responsible for paying: - (i) 100% of the Application Payment; - (ii) a percentage equal to its Fractional Interest (being 51%) of the Deferred Management Fee; and
+79. For Joint Venturers these Fees are apportioned as prescribed in clause 32.2 of the Constitution, per Interest.

+80. The First Joint Venturer is solely responsible for paying:

+- (i) 100% of the Application Payment; - (ii) a percentage equal to its Fractional Interest (being 45%) of the Variable Management Fee; and - (iii) a percentage equal to its Fractional Interest (being 45%) of each of the Fixed Management Fee, Licence Fee, RE Fee, Operating Fee and any other amounts payable in relation to the Interest in all Financial Years commencing from and including the 2015 Financial Year.

-- (iii) a percentage equal to its Fractional Interest (being 51%) of each of the Fixed Management Fee, Licence Fee, RE Fee, Operating Fee and any other amounts payable in relation to the Interest in all Financial Years commencing from and including the 2014 Financial Year. - 81.
-The Second Joint Venturer is solely responsible for paying: - (i) 100% of each of the RE Fee, Fixed Management Fee, and Licence Fee in the 2011 to 2013 Financial Years (inclusive); and - (ii) all other amounts that are not payable by the First Joint Venturer.
+- 81. The Second Joint Venturer is solely responsible for paying: - 100% of each of the RE Fee, Fixed Management Fee, and Licence Fee in the 2012 to 2014 Financial Years (inclusive); and - (ii) all other amounts that are not payable by the First Joint Venturer.